 Award recommendations as a result of the Citizen Review Panels are not final until the Broward County Board of County Commissioners passes the County's annual budget.
 Awards are not guaranteed until an agreement has been fully executed.

-Once an agreement has been fully executed and all required documentation provided, payment will be made in one lump sum to the awarded artist or organization.
+Once an agreement has been fully executed and all required documentation provided, payment will be made in one installment (depending on the funding program) to the awarded organization.